influxdata/openapi/README.md

   mapsd.NewAPIClient.GetMapboxToken(context.Background())
 ```

-#### Example (producer):

-Everything (nearly) in the `contracts` directory is generated and should not be edited manually.
-Running `make generate-all` after editing files in `src` should be sufficient to propagate the change.

-### Notes:
+### Notes

 There are some limitations to this work.
+InfluxDB UI requires that the definitions it consumes be [oats](https://github.com/influxdata/oats)-compatible and oats-consumable.
-It is important at this time to ensure any definitions consumable from our UI are compatible with, and consumable by [oats](https://github.com/influxdata/oats).
-One of the OpenAPI v3 compatible specifications `oats` cannot currently handle is the `servers` override, so we keep them in separate swagger files.
-This is exemplified in `cloud-priv.yml` and it's `servers` key; the major difference between `cloud-priv.yml` and `cloud.yml`.
+For example, an OpenAPI v3-compatible specification that `oats` doesn't support is the `servers` override, so we maintain separate files for definitions that contain `servers` overrides.
+This is exemplified in `cloud-priv.yml` and its `servers` key - the main difference between `cloud-priv.yml` and `cloud.yml`.

 ## How to contribute

 To update and generate contracts, do the following:

-1. Clone this repository (influxdata/openapi).
+1. Clone this repository (`influxdata/openapi`).
 2. If you haven't already, [install and run Docker](https://docs.docker.com/get-docker/).
 3. Review the [guidelines](#guidelines).
 4. Edit [`src`](./src) files.